It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 When did you come across that, Melinda?

-I mean, well, I I just thought of that um, you know, when when this whole uh health care issue started a while back because that's just a larger picture.
+Well, I just thought of that, you know, when this whole health care issue started a while back because that's just the larger picture.

 If the government has control of health care, then everybody is vulnerable to it.